Birchard Public Library of Sandusky County

 Unattended children at closing:

 To ensure their safety, children who do not have transportation home at closing time will be asked for telephone numbers of people who can pick them up at the library.
-Two staff members (generally the Adult Reference Assistant and a Security Guard or the Adult Reference and Children’s Reference Assistants) will wait with the child.
+Two staff members (generally the Adult Reference and Children’s Reference Associates) will wait with the child.

 If a parent or caregiver cannot be reached within 30 minutes of closing or if the child is not picked up within 30 minutes of closing, library staff will contact law enforcement personnel to pick up the child.
 A note will be left on the door notifying the parent or caregiver.